xyzmaps/xyz-documentation/docs/getting-started.md

 If you are building a web application and want to show a map with your data have a look at our **[XYZ Maps JavaScript](ui/index.md)** as it was built to show and style Space data on a map.

-To integrate Data Hub data features into a mobile, web or server application you can make REST calls to the **[XYZ Hub APIs](api/index.md)** to work with data directly.
+To integrate XYZ Maps data features into a mobile, web or server application you can make REST calls to the **[XYZ Hub APIs](api/index.md)** to work with data directly.

-## Get started with Data Hub
+## Get started with XYZ Maps